qyangerin/stats131_python/README.md

 # stats131_python
+time project (Aria Joanna Iris Erin)

-final project exploring avocado price
+This team project explored different factors that affect avocado price from 2014 to 2018.